Islamic Loans

 What is an Islamic loan?

-An Islamic loan is one that is compliant with Sharia law.
-It usually means that you don’t have to pay interest on that loan, as it is forbidden in Sharia law.
+An Islamic loan is one that is compliant with Sharia law and means that there is no payment of interest on the loan, as it is forbidden in Sharia law.

 Islamic loans adhere to Sharia guidelines and principles which promote ethical and socially responsible financing.
 This means that they avoid and often do not permit any funding to industries like alcohol, gambling, and tobacco, which are seen as harmful to society.